 Your Medigap policy may offer additional coverage for emergency health care services or supplies that you get outside the U.S.

-Standard Medigap Plans C, D, F, G, M, and N provide foreign travel emergency health care coverage when you travel outside the U.S.
+Standard Medigap Plans C, D, F, G, M, and N provide foreign travel emergency health coverage when you travel outside the U.S.

 Plans E, H, I, and J are no longer for sale, but if you bought one before June 1, 2010 you may keep it.
-All of these plans also provide foreign travel emergency health care coverage when you travel outside the U.S.
+All of these plans also provide foreign travel emergency health coverage when you travel outside the U.S.

 Medigap coverage outside the U.S.

 If you have Medigap Plan C, D, E, F, G, H, I, J, M or N, your plan: